 Texas Fruitcake & Pecan Cakes From Corsicana.

-Our family-owned-and-operated bakery, located just 50 miles south of Dallas, Texas, has been baking the world-famous DeLuxe® Fruitcake for over 115 years.
+Our family-owned-and-operated bakery, located just 50 miles south of Dallas, Texas, has been baking the world-famous DeLuxe® Fruitcake since 1896.

 We are mail order specialists, and whether your order is for one cake or 1,000, we make sure it is sent exactly as requested.
 Many years of experience, coupled with our decorative holiday tin and protective shipping carton, ensure your gift will arrive in perfect condition anywhere in the world, fresh delivery guaranteed.